GabrielCalheiros/Generic_RPG_System/Rules/docs/8_combat.md

 ![Image](./img/combat01.svg)

 In Eidos, the combat is based on the ideas presented in this [video](https://www.youtube.com/watch?v=0o5vWmoS3KU&ab_channel=SimplyWyvern).
 Basicly the combat needs to be a part of the narrative, not a mini-game that creates transitions in the game.
 So there is nothing of  initiative rolls nor anything like that.
 In the world of Eidos, combat is a dynamic and immersive experience that forms an integral part of the gameplay.
-Rooted in the principles of open-source development and designed to offer a deep narrative experience driven by player choice, Eidos sets itself apart as a unique addition to the tabletop role-playing genre.
 The combat system in Eidos is meticulously crafted to simulate realistic combat scenarios, with mechanics that emphasize tactical decision-making and narrative engagement.

 ## Turn Structure